These fabulous properties for sale are all less than the North West average asking price

 Published 31st Aug 2023, 15:00 BST

 We’ve rounded up 17 properties in Blackpool where prices are less than that, including a hotel.
+They are all advertised through local estate agents in the £200k – £250k listings on Rightmove.
 There are some great buys to be had.

 In case you missed them: Executive family home in Preston New Road Blackpool is move in condition and close to Stanley Park and Blackpool Zoo